-As is illustrated in Figure 20, all of NCYF's directors have personal investments in the fund, which we consider to be favourable as it helps align directors' interests with those of shareholders.
+As is illustrated in Figure 20, all of NCYF's directors have personal investments in the fund.
+This is considered by some investors to be favourable as it helps align directors' interests with those of shareholders.
 Three of the longer-serving directors have interests of over 1.5 years of their fees, which may also provide some additional comfort for shareholders.